BNN-UPC/datanetAPI/README.md

 * s.get_srcdst_link_bandwidth(src,dst): Returns the bandwidth in bits/time unit of the link between node src and node dst in case there is a link between both nodes, otherwise it returns -1.
 * s.get_node_properties(node_id): Returns a dictionary with the parameters of the node identified by node_id if it exists.
 Otherwise it returns ‘None’.
 * s.get_link_properties(src,dst): Returns a dictionary with the parameters of the link between node src and node dst if they are connected by a link.
 Otherwise it returns ‘None’.
-* s.get_port_stats(): Returns the port_stats object.
-Assuming this object is denoted by ps,  the information that port_stats stores for a specific src-dst port can be accessed using ps[src][dst] .
-See more details about the port_stats in the previous section.
-* s.get_srcdst_port_stats(src,dst): Directly returns a dictionary with the statistics associated with the outgoing port of the src node to dst node.
-See more details about the returned statistics in the port_stats section.